-Here is a more detailed list of the most common symptoms of a bad or failing AC compressor to look for:
+Here is a more detailed list of the signs of a bad or failing AC compressor to look for:

 1. A/C System Blows warm air

 This may seem like an obvious first choice on the list.
 However, there are a number of things to look out forif your A/C stops working which could point to a bad compressor being at fault.

 If your vehicle indicates that your A/C should be on (usually by a little light on the A/C button), but you don’t feel a temperature change, this could point towards a faulty compressor.

 A good way to check if your compressor is the fault here is to check your A/C compressor’s power feed.
 The compressor will usually have a 2-pin connector situated on the exterior of the body.
 As the vehicle is running and the A/C is switched on, you should have a live feed going to the pump.

 If your compressor has the correct feeds to it, but still isn’t working, this would suggest a faulty A/C compressor.